 Spike in Severe Child Abuse Cases Likely Result of COVID-19

-Doctors at Cook Children’s believe the stresses from the COVID-19 pandemic are linked to seven cases of severe child abuse seen at the hospital just this week.
-Two of those children have died.
+Doctors at Cook Children’s believe the stresses from the COVID-19 pandemic are linked to nine cases of severe child abuse seen at the hospital since March 17, 2020.
+Three of those children have died.
 Typically, Cook Children’s sees this many such cases over the course of a month

-All of the children admitted this week were under 4 years old.
+All of the children admitted were 4 years old and under.

 "We usually only average six deaths from abuse a year at Cook Children's and now we've had two children die on the same day," said Jamye Coffman, medical director of the Cook Children’s Center for Prevention and Child Abuse and Neglect and the CARE team.
 "This is an issue related to stress.
 We are seeing it from all over from urban area to more rural counties."

 For the providers who take care of these children, the news of this abuse didn’t come as a total surprise.
 During the recession in 2008/2009, Cook Children’s saw the leading cause of death from trauma change from motor vehicle crashes to abusive head trauma.

 “We knew an increase in abuse was going to occur, but this happened faster than we ever imagined,” said Christi Thornhill, director of the Trauma Program, the CARE team and Fostering Health at Cook Children’s.
 “I mean this happened in a week and these are really bad abuse cases.”